YiLimath/YiLimath.github.io/_posts/2024-08-01-blog-post-15-Hodge-ArkelovIneq.md

 ---
-title: 'Note on Arkelov inequality and its generalizations'
+title: 'Hodge theory note on Arkelov inequality and its generalizations'
 date: 2024-08-01
 permalink: /posts/2024/08/Arkelov-inequality/
 tags: